The Birds (story)

 "The Birds" is a horror story by the British writer Daphne du Maurier, first published in her 1952 collection The Apple Tree.
 The story is set in du Maurier's home county of Cornwall shortly after the end of the Second World War.
 A farmhand, his family and community come under lethal attack from flocks of birds.
-By the end of the story, it becomes clear that all of Britain is under aerial assault.

-The story was the inspiration for Alfred Hitchcock's film The Birds, released in 1963, the same year that The Apple Tree was reprinted as The Birds and Other Stories.
+The story was the inspiration for Alfred Hitchcock's film of the same name, released in 1963, the same year that The Apple Tree was reprinted as The Birds and Other Stories.
 In 2009, the Irish playwright Conor McPherson adapted the story for the stage at Dublin's Gate Theatre.

 Plot

 Nat Hocken, a disabled war veteran, works part time for Mr Trigg at his farm on the Cornish coast.
 One day in early December, he notices unusually large flocks of birds behaving restlessly, and he muses that they have received a message that winter is coming.

 That night the weather turns bitterly cold.
 Nat hears a bird insistently tapping on his bedroom window, and when he opens it half a dozen birds fly at his face and try to peck his eyes.
 Hearing his children screaming, he rushes into their room to find that they are being set upon by many more.
 Using a blanket as a weapon, he kills as many birds as he can.
 In the morning he clears up fifty dead robins, finches and other small birds.
 The others have left.

 Nat tells his neighbours about the night's events but is not believed.
 As he walks to the beach to dispose of the dead birds, he realises that what appear to be whitecaps on the sea are actually tens of thousands of gulls riding the waves, apparently waiting.
 On the wireless, the BBC reports that birds have been massing all over Britain and that people are being attacked.
 Anticipating another assault, this time from the gulls, Nat boards up his cottage windows.
-The BBC announcer appears not to understood the severity of what is to come.
+The BBC announcer appears not to understand the severity of what is to come.
 By 3 o'clock the gulls have taken flight in vast numbers, darkening the sky.

 Picking up his daughter from the school bus stop, Nat spots Mr Trigg who agrees to take her home in his car.
 Mr Trigg is unfazed by the official announcements and plans to shoot the birds for sport.
 Nat hurries home on foot.
 Just as he reaches the final field, the gulls descend and attack, tearing at his hands, wrists and neck.
 Bleeding, he manages to stumble in through his door as a gannet high above him folds its wings and drops like a stone.